abingul/ceren/README.md

 # ceren

-Simulation of Generating Photons from Cherenkov Radiation
+Simulation of Photons Generated from Cherenkov Radiation

 This program simulates generation of Cherenkov photons when a particle is passing through an optical material (Radiator) having rectangular prism shape.